bra1nDump/do-not-blink/readme.md

 # To Do

+- Fix bug with not being able to join the room with the selected name.
+  - Not sure why, but seems like it got more severe after we added random room name generation
+  - Also this doesnt reproduce always.
+  - The root cause seems to be the React way of updating.
+We join a room with a name clicked by
+    - setName(name) (a hook)
+    - joinRoom() (a useCallback hook)
+    - When join room is called we actually don't have the latest name, because the hook is async and
+    - The solution is to provide the join callback with a room name arg
 - Rank other playrs by how many cards they have left
 - Show count of remaining cards for each player